betterscientificsoftware/bssw.io/Articles/Blog/2025-02-Software-Gardening-Almanack.md

 <img id="formula-1" src='../../images/shannon-entropy-formula.png' class='page lightbox' />[Formula 1.
 Shannon Entropy]

-Originally used to measure how much information is required to describe a state of a variable, we apply Shannons’ Entropy formula to software by analyzing code changes.
+Originally used to measure how much information is required to describe a state of a variable, we apply Shannon’s Entropy formula to software by analyzing code changes.
 This idea was originally proposed by Hassan<sup>[15]</sup> in 2009, and we directly implement this metric within the Software Gardening Almanack.
 In our system, entropy reveals complexity across a project's history.
 High entropy indicates irregular or unpredictable code modifications, which fragilize projects, making them more expensive to maintain and prone to future error.<sup>[15]</sup> In contrast, low entropy suggests more consistent and structured software development, where changes are less likely to cause unexpected failure.

 To explore software entropy empirically, we collected and analyzed about 10,000 repositories referenced in PubMed articles since 2011.
 In our search we also collected GitHub metadata such as commit history, stars, forks, issues, primary programming language, and more.
 This metadata gives us insights into software collaboration and engagement, both of which are also key drivers of software sustainability.
 Using the Almanack, we calculated Shannon's entropy at the file level across commits normalizing by total lines of code (loc) per repository (<a href="#formula-2">Formula 2</a>).
 This normalization procedure is required for us to compare projects of varying sizes.